Grace and peace, brothers and sisters, and greetings to the lost.

 “And God hath set some in the church, first apostles, secondarily prophets, thirdly teachers, after that miracles, then gifts of healings, helps, governments, diversities of tongues” (v.
 28).

-He next emphasizes that everyone in the Body of Christ cannot be teacher or a prophet:
+He next asks a rhetorical question emphasizing that not everyone in the Body of Christ can be a teacher or a prophet:

 “Are all apostles? are all prophets? are all teachers? are all workers of miracles?